irinagain/irinagain.github.io/SRE.md

  Applicants must provide all materials in order to be considered:
- *	Submit an application [Google form].
+ *	Submit an application [Google form](https://forms.gle/wPiWoozEgajArGw46).
 The form will collect demographic information, information about coursework, any prior research experience, an essay question on why you want to participate, and ask you to upload the following documents.
 *	Unofficial transcript copy (pdf)
 *	Resume or CV (pdf)
 *	Example of an R code created by the student (.R file)